How Authentic Content Can Help You Create Lasting Customer Relationships

 This needs to end.

-You need to use as many words as it takes to tell your story in the best way possible.
+You need to use as many words as possible to tell your story in the best way possible.

 These are the ones that turn to leads.

-Another lousy practice businesses indulge in is that they focus on blog posts whenever they have free time on their hands, instead of keeping a steady stream of high-quality content going.
+Another lousy practice businesses indulge in is focusing on blog posts whenever they have free time instead of keeping a steady stream of high-quality content going.

-This type of erratic content posting is not going to endear you to Google.
+This type of erratic content posting will not endear you to Google.

 The search engine prioritises fresh, updated, authentic content and gives higher placement and more traffic to websites that create and publish authentic content regularly.